-This cosmetic dental treatment can also be used to brighten and improve the appearance of one’s smile by covering broken, chipped, stained or discoloured teeth or by modifying the shape of a tooth.
+This cosmetic dental treatment can also be used to brighten and improve the appearance of your smile.
+Crowns can cover broken, chipped, stained or discoloured teeth by modifying the shape of a tooth.

 Dental crowns are custom-made for each individual patient and can be matched to existing teeth making them a favourable cosmetic dental treatment option.

 Constructing a dental crown generally requires two appointments with your dentist.
 During the first appointment, the existing tooth is prepared to receive dental crown, impressions are taken and a temporary crown is placed over the prepared tooth.
 At the next visit, the temporary crown is removed and replaced by the new custom-made dental crown.

 The new crown is adjusted and cemented into place, providing a more long-term natural looking aesthetic solution.
 Dental crowns can be constructed from a range of materials.
 Your dentist will discuss which material will be most appropriate for your individual situation.

 The cost of dental crowns does vary depending on the type of crown required.
 Your Dentist will be able to provide you with a fee estimate prior to completing any treatment.